NineInchNade/CV/README.md

 ## Lovis Schultze

-Coder with compassion.
+I am a coder with compassion.
 I believe in problem solving and caring for other people, these two things are present in everything I do.
+I am easily excitable and I love to throw myself into projects, especially if it involves learning new material.

 ## Skills